Haestasaurus: History of discovery and naming

 In 1852, the collector Samuel Husband Beckles obtained a block of Wealden Sandstone that had become visible at low tide off the coast of East Sussex near Hastings.
 The precise location is today unknown.
 It proved to contain a large forelimb which was studied by Gideon Mantell.
 The same year, Mantell in a lecture named the find as a second species of Pelorosaurus: Pelorosaurus becklesii, the specific name honouring Beckles.

 Pelorosaurus becklesii at first received little attention, perhaps also because the fossils remained in the private collection of Beckles; they were acquired by the British Museum (Natural History) in 1891.
 In 1888, Richard Lydekker described a cast present in the museum, BMNH R28701, but seemed to be unaware of its status as a separate species and misidentified the discovery site as the Isle of Wight.
 In 1889, the American paleontologist Othniel Charles Marsh coined the new combination Morosaurus becklesii.
 However, this was not accepted by Lydekker who in subsequent publications referred the material to Cetiosaurus brevis.
 In 1932, Friedrich von Huene concluded that P. becklesii represented a separate genus but provided no name, referring to it as "Gen. (?) becklesii", the question mark indicating an unknown genus that would have been a member of the Camarasaurinae within the Brachiosauridae.
 In 1990, John Stanton McIntosh confirmed that the species was not co-generic with Pelorosaurus conybeari.

 In 2015, Paul Upchurch, Philip D. Mannion and Michael P. Taylor, having established that P. becklesii differed in many traits from Pelorosaurus conybeari and was not its sister species, named the separate genus Haestasaurus.
-The generic name is derived from Haesta, the presumed fifth century tribal Saxon chieftain whose existence has been deduced from the original name of Hastings, Haestingas, "the people of Haesta", and Greek sauros, "reptile".
+The generic name is derived from Haesta, the presumed fifth century tribal Saxon chieftain whose existence has been deduced from the original name of Hastings, Haestingas, "the people of Haesta" (Old English hǣst ‘violence, violent’), and Greek sauros, "reptile".
 The combinatio nova is Haestasaurus becklesii.
 The type species remains Pelorosaurus becklesii.
 The name was published in an electronic journal, PLoS ONE.
 Such names require a Life Science Identifier which in this case is 9D2E9827-D6D5-444A-A01C-69CAE4FFCA22.
 Haestasaurus was one of eighteen dinosaur taxa from 2015 to be described in open access or free-to-read journals.

 The holotype, NHMUK R1870, was found in a layer of the Hastings Beds dating from the Berriasian-Valanginian, roughly 140 million years old.
 It consists of a left forelimb containing the associated humerus, ulna and radius.
 Specimen NHMUK R1868 was part of the original block and consists of a natural cast of a part of the skin, near the elbow.
 When the Beckles Collection was acquired, a metacarpal was referred to P. becklesii, specimen NHMUK R1869, but its large size precludes its belonging to the holotype.